 Although the curtains are already off-white, they needed weathering for the antiqued effect shown on-screen in 300.
-I’ve read about coffee and tea staining and decided to give it a try.
+I’ve read about coffee and tea staining (a brilliant suggestion by Darkstar Photography & Costuming) and decided to give it a try.
 The curtain panels came with tie backs which came in handy for stain testing.
 I was very happy with the tea staining test.
 I worried that they were too dark at first, but the fabric looked perfect outside in the sun.

 For the toga/chiton, I basically made two large rectangles by sewing two curtains together side by side.
 If you’re following along at home, the methodology is pretty basic.
 With pleating, the resulting front and back should be squares.
 My husband measured 58″ from the base of the neck down, so the squares, by definition, should also be 58″ wide.
 Remember what I said about built in hems?
 Efficiency!
 For the white panels, cut the top off (the side with two holes running through it) at the measured length.
 Leave all other hems in place.
 The bottom hem is done, the sides of the squares are done, so the cut side should be at the top (that gets covered with the darker trim fabric anyway).
 With curtain fronts facing each other, stitch two panels together.
 This will be center seam in front.
 Repeat two more panels for the back.
 There should now be two big ass rectangles (wider than they are taller) that will be trimmed and tied at the shoulders…easy.